Pollo-Game-Boat/Privacy-Policies/README.md

 #### <b>Welcome & Leave Images</b><br>

 <blockquote>
 <p><b><a href="https://discord.com/users/815345379952033812"><code>Póllo Game Boat</code></a> creates the image from the user that is ether joining or leaving the server with the following data: [User Avatar, Username, User Discriminator, Server Name, Server Member Count].  </b><br><a href="https://discord.com/users/815345379952033812"><code>Póllo Game Boat</code></a> sends the image after generation to a private channel in a private server, accessable to the bot and the owner, and takes the media url and uses it in the welcome/leave embed.
-The bot doesn't delete these images sent in the private channel, if it does then the image in the welcome/leave embed would not show.</p>
+The bot doesn't delete these images sent in the private channel, if it were to, then the image in the welcome/leave embed would not show and the this feature would be pointless.</p>
 </blockquote>

 #### <b>Auto-Moderation</b><br>